nolx1101/csc5093/module7/README.md

 ## Overview
 This module contains two Tableau projects:
 1. **Visual Resume**: A dashboard visualizing education, skills, job locations, and hobbies.
-2. **Border Crossing Analysis**: A final project focusing on analyzing and storytelling using border crossing entry data.
+2. **Border Crossing Analysis**: The final project focusing on analyzing and storytelling using border crossing entry data.

 Each project demonstrates the application of Tableau for interactive data visualizations and storytelling.